joomla/cross-cms-compliance/audit-your-software-extension.md

 | Right to Data Portability                                                                                                           |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
-Is there a functionality that gives the user the ability to request and download his/her data?
+Is there a functionality that gives users the ability to request and download their data?

 | Right of Access by the Data Subject                                                                                                 |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
-Does the extension provides a dashboard to the user with settings to edit his/her personal data?
+Does the extension provides a dashboard to the users with settings to edit their personal data?
 Is the consent functionality connected to the core API?

 | Right to be Forgotten                                                                                                               |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
-Is there a functionality to securly delete all of his/her data?
+Is there a functionality that offers to users the ability to securly delete all of their data?
 Is the consent functionality connected to the core API?

 | Privacy by Default                                                                                                                  |